February 24th, 1980

 That's how our God is-He provides that kind of love and care, never ever letting us go despite what we're going through.

-I originally composed this note of gratitude five years ago and thanked God for our son's decision to pursue Fire Fighting as his career choice.
-Today, I am proud to say our son achieved his dream becoming a professional Fire Fighter a little over a year ago.
+I originally composed this note of gratitude in 2015 and thanked God for our son's decision to pursue Fire Fighting as his career choice.
+Today, I am proud to say our son not only achieved his dream becoming a professional Fire Fighter, but as well was chosen by his department to become a Paramedic.
 He worked hard, harder than most of us can fathom.
-The physical training Fire Fighters endure is amazing but compassion is something that comes from the heart and from understanding someone else's story of survival.
+The physical training Fire Fighters endure is amazing but compassion is something that comes from the heart.
+The choice to become a Paramedic is no easy decision, it isn't for the weak.
+They are the first on the scene of an accident.
+They treat those who are in a medical emergency.
+They are the ones who see trauma day after day.
+Nonetheless, this son of ours pursued and to date has come alongside many, just like me in their time of need.

-My son is ready.
-Thank you Andy for becoming a Fire Fighter.
+My son is my hero.
+Thank you Andy for becoming a Fire Fighter and Paramedic.
 You make your momma proud.